The Fish Report

 Fishing Conditions and Hatches

-A few things I've seen, the fish are on the surface eating caddis in the evenings, the banks are very unstable, walking has gotten a lot better but be very careful around the high banks.
+A few things I've seen, the banks are very unstable and walking has gotten a lot better but be very careful around the high banks.
+Weed and brush overgrowth is spectacular.

 REALLY